 Senior Sergeant Dermot Avon appointed May 2018

-Dermot is currently Officer in Charge at St Kilda Police Station.
+Dermot is currently attached to Prahran Divisional HQ.
 He has served Victoria Police since 1980 in general duties, crime investigation, security intelligence and corporate areas.
-He has been on the Police Association board for 12 years, vice president of the Cycling Club for 25 years and pivotal in establishing Victoria Police’s peer support network.
-He holds a bachelor of arts with professional honours and a Masters of business management.
+He has been on the Police Association board for 15 years, vice president of the Cycling Club for 25 years and pivotal in establishing Victoria Police’s peer support network.
+He holds a Bachelor of Arts with professional honours and a Masters of Business Management.
 Dermot is appointed to the Registration Division.

 Dr Rhonda Cumberland appointed September 2016

-Rhonda is CEO of South East Community Links.
-From 2009 to 2015 she was the inaugural CEO of Good Shepherd Australia New Zealand and CEO of Safe Steps.
+Rhonda is the Sector Reform Alignment Specialist with Safe Steps Family Violence Response Centre.
+Previously she was CEO of South East Community Links and from 2009 to 2015, the inaugural CEO of Good Shepherd Australia New Zealand and CEO of Safe Steps.
 As Director of the Office of Women’s Policy in the Victorian Government, she co-chaired the State-wide Steering Committee to Reduce Family Violence.
-She was a sessional panel member with the Victorian Institute of Teaching for nine years and Councillor of the City of Melbourne from 1988 to 1993 She holds a Masters of Social Policy and Doctor of Philosophy from the University of Melbourne.
+She was a sessional panel member with the Victorian Institute of Teaching for nine years and Councillor of the City of Melbourne for five years.
+She holds a Masters of Social Policy and Doctor of Philosophy from the University of Melbourne.
 Rhonda is appointed to the Review Division.

 Dr Cindy Davids appointed March 2018

-Carolyn has served Victoria Police since 1988 in operational and non-operational areas and is now with the Enterprise Bargaining Team.
-She was an assistant delegate of the Police Association Victoria for North West Metropolitan Division 5; sits as an independent on Cost Fund Hearings; and is a member of The Police Association Victoria Network of Women Leadership Group.
-Passionate about members, Carolyn completed a professional development program in employment relations with the University of Melbourne.
-She holds a Bachelor of Arts (Criminal Justice Administration) with distinction, a Diploma of Frontline Management and Certificate IV in Training and Assessment.
+Carolyn has served Victoria Police since 1988 in both operational and corporate areas.
+Carolyn is currently attached to the Capability Department, Capability Management and Engagement Division.
+Passionate about members, she was an assistant delegate of The Police Association Victoria and member of its Network of Women Leadership Group.
+She sits as in an independent on Cost Fund Hearings.
+Carolyn completed a professional development program in employment relations with the University of Melbourne and holds a Bachelor of Arts (Criminal Justice Administration) with distinction and a Bachelor of Arts with Professional Honours (Public Sector Leadership and Management).
 Carolyn is appointed to the Professional Standards Division.

-Chris currently works in the Surveillance Services Division.
+Chris currently works in the Crime Command – Arson & Explosives Squad.
 He joined Victoria Police in 1986 and has specialised in serious and organised crime investigation with duties in areas including: the Asian Squad; Echo Taskforce; Joint Counter Terrorism Team; and Organised Crime Squad for which he was awarded the Australian Police Medal.
 Chris is appointed to the Registration Division.

 Ms Wendy Ribbands appointed March 2018